vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

-We can use the same refactoring as in `MarkdownCompower`.
+We can use the same refactoring as in `TextComposer`.
 This little change alone made the code not only simpler but more flexible along the way.
 The initializers became ignorant and straightforward.
 Nothing to trip over really.

 #### class FilenameComposer Refactored